Rushbrooke, County Cork: Industry

 Located on the shoreline of Cork harbour, Rushbrooke has a long tradition of ship and boat-building.
 The docks at Rushbrooke were founded by Joseph Wheeler and became the home of the former Dutch-owned Verolme Cork Dockyard which once employed over 1,100 people in shipbuilding.
 Many large ships were built and launched from Verolme.
 This included a number of vessels, such as LÉ Eithne, which were built for the Irish Naval Service which has its headquarters nearby.
 The dockyard closed in the mid 1980s with major job losses, and was subsequently redeveloped into a commercial and small industries park - while Cork Dockyard Holdings Ltd continues with ship and boat repair.

 Sport

 Rushbrooke has the oldest tennis club in Ireland, the Rushbrooke Lawn Tennis and Croquet Club, which runs a number of tournaments each year.

 Transport

 Rushbrooke also has a railway station on the main Cork to Cobh line, located close to the Cork Dockyard Commercial Development, Rushbrooke railway station, which opened on 10 March 1862 and closed for goods traffic on 2 December 1974.

+A bus service between Cork and Cobh, operated by Cobh Connect, also stops at the entrance to Rushbrooke Links.